The Federalists and Anti-Federalists, the First Political Factions of the United States

 - When we consider the spirit of liberty, revolution, and small government are alive and well today, we can say Jefferson and his Anti-Federalists shaped the Democratic spirit of the country.

-- When we consider our divisive political cultural, we can say, “we sure could use another Madison.”
+- When we consider our divisive political cultural, we can say, “we sure could use another Madison, Jefferson, Washington, or Monroe.”

 The Constitution, the Articles, and Federalism: Crash Course US History #8

-FACT: The Federalist party controlled the federal government from inception until 1801, when it was overwhelmed by the Democratic-Republican (former Anti-Federalist) opposition led by Thomas Jefferson (the true Republican Party by name starts with Lincoln, while the Republican by action, but Democratic-Republican by name, starts with Jefferson).
+FACT: The Federalist party controlled the federal government from inception until 1801, when it was overwhelmed by the Democratic-Republican (former Anti-Federalist) opposition led by Thomas Jefferson (the true Republican Party by name starts with Lincoln, while the Republican by action, but Democratic-Republican by name, starts with Jefferson; the term Republican is used A LOT in our history).

 FACT: The second President John Adams was the first and only Federalist President (George Washington was a Federalist, but had no official political party when he served.
 Instead he famously warned about political factions.
 By the time Jefferson was the third President the official party was the Democratic-Republicans.
 Hamilton was never President, but he was Secretary of Treasury under Washington.